Newcastle’s historic art-deco Odeon Cinema is facing demolition at the hands of billionaire businessmen David and Simon Reuben.

-In lamenting the loss of Newcastle’s historic art-deco Paramount Cinema (also known as the Old Odeon), it is difficult to escape a comparison with the work of T. Dan Smith – that name which still draws anger and exasperation from residents of the city – the engineer of destruction of much of Tyneside’s architectural heritage.* While one could say that T. Dan Smith, as forward-thinking progressive (at least until charges of embezzlement and accepting bribes emerge) arguably wanted the best for the city, in the form of his now notorious ‘Brasilia of the North’ fantasy, it is clear that the Reuben Brothers’ decision to allow the Paramount to rot lacks all the high-minded rhetoric of that former leader of the city council.
+In mourning the loss of Newcastle’s historic art-deco Paramount Cinema (also known as the Old Odeon), we could be tempted to mention the legacy of North East politician T. Dan Smith – that name which still draws anger and exasperation from residents of the city – the supposed engineer of destruction of much of Tyneside’s architectural heritage.* But despite the failure of his now notorious ‘Brasília of the North’, Smith, was in the end a forward-thinking progressive who wanted the best for his city.
+The Reuben Brothers, on the other hand, have yet to assure of us that they are equally committed to such a task.
+Their decision to allow the Paramount to rot undoubtedly lacks all the high-minded rhetoric of that former leader of the city council.

 Recalling the fate of Old Eldon Square, plans for the demolition of the Paramount and Commercial Union House – its unsightly neighbour and home to many of the artists and bohemians of the city – could revolve around the vision of the East Pilgrim St. Project, a proposal which would join Newcastle’s principal shopping areas – Northumberland St., the redeveloped intu Eldon Square and the area surrounding Grey’s Monument – more or less together.
 Harvey Nichols and Selfridges were once proposed as possible tenants for the future site, department stores which may one day overlook a rejuvenated, pedestrianised Pilgrim St.